Vauxoo/reporting-engine/pdf_xml_attachment/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Technical module to share PDF utils.
+Technical module to share easily deal with XML attachments in PDF files.

 **Table of contents**